-An intermediate course in all the fundamentals: character, dialogue, point of view, linear and nonlinear structures, voice, and detail.
-Readings the fall 2016 students named as their favorites: "The Flower" by Louise Erdrich, "Orientation" by Daniel Orozco, "Sorry Doesn't Sweeten Her Tea" by Helen Oyeyemi, "Sportsman" and "In the Cemetery Where Al Jolson is Buried" by Amy Hempel (who came to deliver an incredible reading), "North Country" by Roxane Gay, "Begin with an Outline" by Kaui Hart Hemmings, "Sea Oak" by George Saunders, "Mothers, Lock Up Your Daughters Because They Are Terrifying" by Alice Sola Kim, "A Temporary Matter" by Jhumpa Lahiri, and "What You Pawn I Will Redeem" by Sherman Alexie.
+A 300-level course that focuses on the fundamentals via a multiplicity of lenses and forms.
+Readings recent students have cited as favorites: "The Flower" by Louise Erdrich, "Orientation" by Daniel Orozco, "Sorry Doesn't Sweeten Her Tea" by Helen Oyeyemi, "Stone Animals" and "The Lesson" by Kelly Link, "Sportsman" and "In the Cemetery Where Al Jolson is Buried" by Amy Hempel, "North Country" by Roxane Gay, "Begin with an Outline" by Kaui Hart Hemmings, "Mothers, Lock Up Your Daughters Because They Are Terrifying" by Alice Sola Kim, and "What You Pawn I Will Redeem" by Sherman Alexie.

 Writing the Novel/la

 Students each write a single sustained work of fiction of 15,000-30,000 words (though some go longer--the record so far for a completed project is 46,000.)
 Readings in spring 2017: Hunger by Lan Samantha Chang, Bonsai by Alejandro Zambra, Grief is the Thing with Feathers by Max Porter, "Gloss..." from Counternarratives by John Keene, and "The Story of Your Life" by Ted Chiang.
 Lately this has been one of my favorite courses to teach--the novella is such an adventurous and flexible form, and turning in 1500+ words per week, no matter how rough and raw, proves to be a transformative practice for the students.